 *Help forget your own physical or emotional pain

 *Help decrease stress and acts as a stress release

 *Improve immune response

 *Increase sense of balance and overall well being

 Will this get expensive?

-The goals is for most of your acts of kindness to be free or very low cost.
-While you can take on big ticket things like adopting a child to purchase presents for, the kindness acts don’t have to break the bank.
+The goal is for most of your acts of kindness to be free or very low cost.
+While you can take on big-ticket things like adopting a child to purchase presents for, the kindness acts don’t have to break the bank.
 The family-friendly calendar below is comprised of mostly free and low-cost ways to show kindness.
 If you’re building your own calendar, choose which ones work for you!